otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-common-vulnerabilities-authentication-rbac-abac-api-testing.md

 **Common vulnerabilities in API design** include:

-- **Broken Object Level Authorization**: This occurs when an API does not properly enforce access controls on object-level operations, allowing attackers to access or manipulate objects they should not have access to.
+- **Broken object level authorisation**: This occurs when an API does not properly enforce access controls on object-level operations, allowing attackers to access or manipulate objects they should not have access to.
-- **Broken User Authentication**: This occurs when an API does not properly authenticate users, allowing attackers to impersonate other users or gain unauthorized access to resources.
+- **Broken user authentication**: This occurs when an API does not properly authenticate users, allowing attackers to impersonate other users or gain unauthorized access to resources.
-- **Excessive Data Exposure**: This occurs when an API exposes more data than necessary, allowing attackers to access sensitive information.
+- **Excessive data exposure**: This occurs when an API exposes more data than necessary, allowing attackers to access sensitive information.
-- **Lack of Rate Limiting**: This occurs when an API does not limit the number of requests a user can make, allowing attackers to perform denial-of-service attacks or brute-force attacks.
+- **Lack of rate limiting**: This occurs when an API does not limit the number of requests a user can make, allowing attackers to perform denial-of-service attacks or brute-force attacks.
-- **Mass Assignment**: This occurs when an API allows users to update object properties that they should not have access to, allowing attackers to manipulate objects in unintended ways.
+- **Mass assignment**: This occurs when an API allows users to update object properties that they should not have access to, allowing attackers to manipulate objects in unintended ways.
-- **Security Misconfiguration**: This occurs when an API is not properly configured, allowing attackers to exploit vulnerabilities in the system.
+- **Security misconfiguration**: This occurs when an API is not properly configured, allowing attackers to exploit vulnerabilities in the system.
 - **Injection**: This occurs when an API does not properly validate user input, allowing attackers to inject malicious code into the system.
-- **Improper Assets Management**: This occurs when an API does not properly manage its assets, such as endpoints or resources, allowing attackers to access or manipulate them in unintended ways.
+- **Improper assets management**: This occurs when an API does not properly manage its assets, such as endpoints or resources, allowing attackers to access or manipulate them in unintended ways.
-- **Insufficient Logging & Monitoring**: This occurs when an API does not properly log or monitor activity, making it difficult to detect or respond to attacks.
+- **Insufficient logging and monitoring**: This occurs when an API does not properly log or monitor activity, making it difficult to detect or respond to attacks.
-- **Using Components with Known Vulnerabilities**: This occurs when an API uses third-party components or libraries that have known vulnerabilities, allowing attackers to exploit those vulnerabilities.
+- **Using components with known vulnerabilities**: This occurs when an API uses third-party components or libraries that have known vulnerabilities, allowing attackers to exploit those vulnerabilities.

 ---